Please ensure Javascript is enabled for purposes of website accessibility

 • A UK passport or a biometric passport (not expired)

-• Full or provisional UK or EU photocard driving license
+• Full or provisional UK or EU photocard driving licence

 • A UK biometric residence permit or card